srbutler1/Group-Project/README.md

 ## Overview

-The Economic Summary Swarm Agent System is an AI-powered platform that generates comprehensive economic analyses by leveraging multiple specialized domain agents.
-Each agent focuses on a specific economic sector, analyzes relevant data, and contributes domain-specific insights.
+The Economic Summary Swarm Agent System is an AI-powered platform that generates comprehensive economic analyses by leveraging the [Swarms](https://docs.swarms.world/en/latest/) framework with a [Mixture of Agents (MoA)](https://docs.swarms.world/en/latest/swarms/structs/moa/) architecture.
+Each specialized agent focuses on a specific economic domain, analyzes relevant data, and contributes domain-specific insights.
 These insights are then aggregated to produce a holistic economic summary.

 ## Project Architecture

+The project implements the Mixture of Agents (MoA) architecture from the Swarms framework, which follows a parallel → sequential → parallel → final output agent process as described in [this research paper](https://arxiv.org/pdf/2406.04692).

 ### Domain Agents